 If there is one thing Americans can agree upon, it is the enjoyment that comes from an outdoor barbeque.
 Whether a summertime cookout or a fall BBQ to watch a football game, we all love the fun and fellowship that comes from sharing a meal that was prepared outdoors on a grill or smoker.
 In fact, 64% of Americans own a grill or smoker.
 The great majority of these are LP fueled gas grills with comparatively few natural gas fired grills.
 These products can be enjoyed safely when designed, installed, and used in a proper manner.
 However, given the grill’s use of flammable fuel gas and high temperatures, the potential exists for things to go wrong and result in burn injuries or uncontained fires that spread to the surroundings.

-I am quite familiar with safe gas grill design and use as, prior to entering the forensics field, I was the Vice President of Engineering at a gas grill manufacturer.
-Since then, in my practice as a forensic engineer and fire investigator, I have investigated many structural fires and burn injuries involving gas grills.
+We are quite familiar with safe gas grill design and use.
+In our practice as a forensic engineers and fire investigators, we have investigated many structural fires and burn injuries involving gas grills.
 Typical incidents involve a fire at a grill that spreads to an adjacent residence or an operator that is burned during the use of the grill.
 Figure 1 shows a grill which was involved in a residential fire.
 The grill was improperly installed too close to combustible wood supports.
 Figure 2 shows flames that issued from the operator’s access opening on a gas grill when it experienced a delayed ignition.
 Excessive LP gas had accumulated in the grill due to a leaking valve.
 The flames injured the grill’s operator.

 Generally, injuries and fires occur when proper procedures are not followed.
 These procedures relate to the design, installation and use of the grills.
 Regarding the design of gas grills, there are several relevant product standards.
 The primary standard is ANSI Z21.58 Standard for Outdoor Cooking Gas Appliances.
 Larger gas grills are sometimes designed to ANSI Z83.11 Gas Food Service Equipment.
 Additionally, equipment such as smokers or turkey fryers are covered under ANSI Z21.89 Outdoor Cooking Specialty Gas Appliances.
-I have designed and had products laboratory approved to each of these standards.
-The standards include many safety requirements of the product’s design and construction.
+These standards include many safety requirements of the product’s design and construction.
 They also mandate many performance tests that the grill must be able to pass.
 Also specified are many of the required warnings and information to be supplied in an owner’s manual.
 Generally, mass produced gas grills have been designed to one of these standards and tested and listed by a testing lab such as UL, ETL or CSA.
 “Listed” means included on the laboratory’s database of approved products.
 This is a key step in ensuring a reasonably safe gas grill.
-Many of the gas grill burn injury cases I have investigated involved unlisted gas grills.
+Many of the gas grill burn injury cases we have investigated involved unlisted gas grills.
 These may lack the safe design provisions and proven performance of listed gas grills.

 However, even listed gas grills can have problems if they are not installed in a correct manner.
 Gas grills broadly fall into two categories, those with “self-contained” fuel supplies (like 20 pound LP tanks) or “fixed fuel” grill installations that are supplied with either natural gas service or LP gas from a larger fixed bulk tank.
 These are illustrated in Figures 3 and 4.
 Each of these types has specific installation requirements.
 For the self-contained fuel type with a normal LP cylinder, these installation requirements largely relate to following the manufacturer’s requirements as to the proper location and operation of the grill.
 Additionally, there are code regulations regarding the use of such grills.
 For example, gas grills with 20 pound LP cylinders cannot be used inside buildings and are generally not allowed to be used on balconies of apartment buildings.